How exactly do you say spoon in Italian?

 Creamy dessert meant to be eaten with a spoon

-Finally, the expression raccattare col cucchiaino, literally “to scoop up with a spoon”, is used when somebody is so tired they can barely stand on their feet.
-They basically melted.
+Finally, the expression raccattare col cucchiaino, literally “to scoop up with a spoon”, is used when someone is so tired they can barely stand on their feet.
+They have basically melted.

 Raccattare col cucchiaino